51Degrees/specifications/pipeline-specification/features/pipeline-configuration.md

 ## Summary

-Many Flow Elements have numerous configuration options, it is also possible to configure Pipelines in many ways.
+Many Flow Elements have numerous configuration options. iIt is also possible to configure Pipelines in many ways.

 In order to make configuration as simple as possible for users, it is REQUIRED